-On December 19, 2011, Sprint Communications Company L.P. ("Sprint") filed a complaint in the U.S. District Court for the District of Kansas alleging that Legacy TWC infringes 12 U.S. patents purportedly relating to VoIP services.
-Over the course of the litigation Sprint dismissed its claims relating to five of the asserted patents, and shortly before trial Sprint dropped its claims with respect to two additional patents.
-A trial on the remaining five patents is scheduled to begin on February 13, 2017.
+On December 19, 2011, Sprint Communications Company L.P. ("Sprint") filed a complaint in the U.S. District Court for the District of Kansas alleging that Legacy TWC infringed certain U.S. patents purportedly relating to VoIP services.
+A trial began on February 13, 2017.
 The plaintiff is seeking monetary damages of approximately \$150 million.
-The plaintiff is also claiming that TWC willfully infringed the patents, and may seek up to treble damages as well as attorneys' fees and costs.
-Charter intends to vigorously defend against this lawsuit.
-However, no assurances can be made that such defenses would ultimately be successful.
-At this time, Charter does not expect that the outcome of this litigation will have a material adverse effect on its operations, financial condition or cash flows although the ultimate outcome of the litigation cannot be predicted.
+On March 3, 2017 the jury returned a verdict of \$140 million against Legacy TWC and further concluded that Legacy TWC had willfully infringed Sprint's patents.
+The court subsequently declined to enhance the damage award as a result of the purported willful infringement and awarded Sprint an additional \$6 million, representing pre-judgment interest on the damages award.
+Charter has appealed the case to the United States Court of Appeals for the Federal Circuit.
+In addition to its appeal, Charter continues to pursue indemnity from one of its vendors.
+Charter does not expect that the outcome of this litigation will have a material adverse effect on its operations or financial condition.
+The ultimate outcome of this litigation or the pursuit of indemnity against Charter's vendor cannot be predicted.